 Watts Contemporary Gallery

-Fieldwork and Other Landscape Stories is an exhibition by artists Monica Takvam of photography and sound that explores language, our perception of nature and the landscape.
+Fieldwork and Other Landscape Stories is an exhibition by our Artist in Residence, Monica Takvam, of photography and sound that explores language, our perception of nature and the landscape.
 The work examines what we can and cannot see.
 It invites questions about how we use our senses, how we imagine and how memory and language play an important role in perceiving our surroundings.

 The exhibition examines seeing the landscape in two parts.
 One part consists of large scale photographs that examine the hidden, what we see and what we want to see, through landscape photography and descriptions by blind, visually impaired and sighted people.
 Their words have been transcribed in Braille on a translucent layer in front of the image, but as cut-out holes rather than the usual raised dots, providing fragmented views into the photographed nature.
 The actual words are unrecognizable for many viewers who cannot read Braille.
 Accompanying audio descriptions are soundscapes and interpretations of the photographs, providing an alternative image of the space that we cannot merely see with our eyes.